PEDAL – serious research about play

 Play is an integral part of a happy childhood.
 All children and most adults engage in playful activities, including physical play, play with objects, symbolic play, pretence play and games with rules.
 At the minimum, it is clear that play is enjoyed by its participants, and this alone indicates it has motivational value in relation to learning.

-However, beyond this, little has been scientifically established about the possible benefits of human playfulness.
-While much has been written and said about play, it is currently an under-researched aspect of our development.
-There are many advocates of play, who claim that it enhances learning and has strong links to emotional well-being, mental health, creativity and social competence.
-As such, it may have the potential to significantly contribute to economic and cultural development.
+However, beyond this, little has been scientifically established about the possible benefits of human playfulness, and it is currently under-researched.
+Play advocates claim that it enhances learning, has a clear role in education, and supports emotional well-being, good mental health, creativity and social competence.
+As such, it follows that play may have the potential to contribute to economic, social and cultural development.

-Through our research, the role of play in children’s education, development and learning will be more widely and beneficially understood by those involved in their care and education.
-New insights will inform effective evidence-based policy and practice – and will unlock a source of knowledge and inspiration that will improve children’s lives around the world, whilst enhancing the prospects for economic and cultural development in developed and developing nations.
+Through PEDAL's research, the role of play in children’s education, development and learning will be more widely understood by those involved in their care and education.
+New insights will inform effective evidence-based policy and practice – and will unlock a source of knowledge and inspiration that will improve children’s lives around the world.